-The Four Year Seat was first awarded to both James Gallagher '15 Christian Ambrico '15 who were the first to for for four or more years.
+The Four Year Seat was first awarded to both James Gallagher '15 Christian Ambrico '15 who were the first to row for four or more years.

 First Awarded: May 2013

 Student-athletes who break an oar during practice or racing are awarded their oar as a keepsake.

 First Awarded to Addam Knowlson & Nicholas Battaglia in 2013.

 First Performed: 4 June 2011

 Last performed: 1 June 2020

 At the conclusion of the academic and scholastic rowing year the graduating Team Captain requests permission to retire from his command of the crew and permission to "go ashore" for the last time.
-This symbolizes the end of his career as team captain.
+This symbolizes the end of his duty as team captain.

-The outgoing captain charges the new captain, and all student-athletes under his command, to abide by the rules which govern the crew and commit themselves to excellence.
+The outgoing captain charges the new captain, and all student-athletes under his command, to abide by the rules which govern the crew and to commit themselves to excellence.